Rambeboy/evm-tx-deployer-bot/README.md

 | **RPC.EXPLORER**                     | Block explorer URL for transaction tracking.
 Example: `"https://odyssey-testnet-explorer.storyscan.xyz/"`. |
 | **RPC.SYMBOL**                       | The ticker symbol of the blockchain's native currency.
 Example: `"IP"`. |

-what contract address is it ? that is contract address that i've deployed on story chain.
+What contract address is it ? that is contract address that i've deployed on story chain.

-on the deployer contract i create function called ping just for interaction. so you can interact with your own deployed contract on this tool
+In the deployer contract i create function called ping just for interaction. so you can interact with your own deployed contract on this tool.

 ## CONTRIBUTE